 Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

-Each year, there is more demand for data analysts and scientists than there are people with the right skills to fill those roles [1].
-In fact, according to the US Bureau of Labor Statistics (BLS), the number of job openings for data professionals is expected to grow by 36 percent between 2023 and 2033, significantly higher than the four percent average job growth projected for all jobs in the country [2].
+Each year, there is more demand for data analysts and scientists than there are people with the right skills to fill those roles [2].
+In fact, according to the US Bureau of Labor Statistics (BLS), the number of job openings for data professionals is expected to grow by 34 percent between 2024 and 2034, significantly higher than the three percent average job growth projected for all jobs in the country [1].

 Let’s take a closer look at what they are and how you can start learning them.